far-os/os/README.md

 - `cat`: To concatenate the bootloader and kernel binaries.
 - `dd`: To create the disk image. **Note**: you will also need access to `/dev/zero` for this step.
 - `make`: A convienent way to run all the commands.
+- `mtools`: GNU toolchain that allows manipulation of FAT images
 - `qic`: A custom tool for generating config files, see below

 ### Quick Information Compiler (qic)